dhellmann/pymotw-3/source/platform/index.rst

 .. note::

-    The example output in this section was generated on two systems: a Mac mini running OS X 10.11.6 and a Dell PC running Ubuntu Linux 14.04.
-Python was installed on the OS X system using the pre-compiled installer from python.org.
+    The example output in this section was generated on three systems: a Mac mini running OS X 10.11.6, a Dell PC running Ubuntu Linux 14.04, and a VirtualBox VM running Windows 10.
+Python was installed on the OS X and Windows systems using the pre-compiled installers from python.org.
 The Linux system is running a version in a system package.

+    Special thanks is owed to Patrick Kettner (@patrickkettner) for helping collect the example output on Windows.

 Interpreter
 ===========